HomeDev GuideRecipesAPI Reference

 Send form data

 You can send an XFormData object to different channels.
 A channel might be storage in the database, an email address or a URL.
-The ** **ChannelOptions property specifies one or several channels to which the data is sent.
+The ChannelOptions property specifies one or several channels where it sends the data.

 Channel NameDescription